cplusplusjasper/awesome-resources/websites.md

 [cs-video-courses](https://github.com/Developer-Y/cs-video-courses): List of Computer Science courses with video lectures.

 [engineer-manager](https://github.com/ryanburgess/engineer-manager): A list of engineering manager resource links.

+[free-for-dev](https://github.com/ripienaar/free-for-dev): A list of SaaS, PaaS and IaaS offerings that have free tiers of interest to devops and infradev

 [handson-ml2](https://github.com/ageron/handson-ml2): A series of Jupyter notebooks that walk you through the fundamentals of Machine Learning and Deep Learning in Python using Scikit-Learn, Keras and TensorFlow 2.